s0521/Phoenix/content/en-vitae.md

 2010~2013, College degree,Biopharmaceutical, Henan University of Animal Husbandry and Economics

 # Professional Experience
+2013-2017, I join Chempartner as a Study Director Assistant, responsible for pre-clinical in vivo pharmacokinetics research in the DMPK department, including study protocol writing, study data analysis, study report writing, etc.

-I join Tri-ibiotech as an  application engineer for Phoenix, and provide technical support and training services for users across the country.
+2017, I join Tri-ibiotech as an application engineer for Phoenix, and provide technical support and training services for users across the country.

 * I hosted 11 WinNonlin workshops as the only lecturer,
 * organized 2 NLME workshop with others,